UKVI Approved Banks in India for UK Visa 2026 – Updated List

 How to Open a UKVI Approved Bank Account in India

-Step-by-Step Guide to Opening a UKVI-Approved Bank Account
+Step-by-Step Guide to Opening a Bank Account for UK Visa

 Document Checklist